Lenore Fahrig

+In 2023, she was elected to the National Academy of Sciences.

 Early life and education

 Fahrig is from Ottawa, Ontario.
 She completed a BSc (Biology) at Queen's University, Kingston, in 1981 and an MSc from Carleton University, Ottawa in 1983 under the supervision of Gray Merriam, on habitat connectivity and population stability.
 She completed her PhD in 1987 at the University of Toronto under the supervision of Jyri Paloheimo, on the effects of animal dispersal behaviour on the relationship between population size and habitat spatial arrangement.

 Research and career

 After her PhD, Fahrig worked for two years as a postdoctoral fellow at the University of Virginia, researching how different plant dispersal strategies allow species to respond to environmental disturbances.
 She then spent two years as a research scientist for the Federal Department of Fisheries and Oceans in St. John's, Newfoundland, Canada, where she modeled the spatial and temporal interactions between fisheries and fish populations.
-In 1991 she moved to the faculty of the Biology Department, Carleton University, Ottawa, and has since been appointed a Chancellor's Professor.
+In 1991 she joined the faculty of the Biology Department at Carleton University, Ottawa, where, as of 2024, she is a Chancellor's Professor and the Gray Merriam Chair in Landscape Ecology.